 - 0..2^120 value bytes

-As you can see, an RION field can contain values that are up to 2^120 bytes long.
+A range of 0 to 15 length bytes can represent a field length range of 0 to 2^120 bytes.
+In other words, a RION field can contain values that are up to 2^120 bytes long.
 If you need to encode larger blocks of data than that, you would need to break it up into multiple fields.

 The Lead Byte